 You must know these 4 points

 Of the world’s top 400 billionaires, 60 are Jewish; of the world’s top ten philosophers, 8 are Jewish.
-It can be said that the Jews hold a huge amount of wealth in his left hand and the treasure of wisdom in his right hand.
+It can be said that the Jews hold a huge amount of wealth in their left hand and the treasure of wisdom in their right hand.
 The Jews are also notoriously particular about food.

 In the view of the Jews: diet is the most important thing in life.
 When Jewish children were young, their parents would warn them of the rules of eating so that they could develop good eating habits.
 Once this habit is formed, it will benefit their health throughout their lives.

 1. Eating breakfast early, can run better than anyone else.

 The Jews pay great attention to breakfast, and breakfast is generally rich.
 The Jewish breakfast in Israel now includes salad, different kinds of cheese, olives, unique Israeli bread, juice, and coffee.

 Living conditions in ancient times were relatively poor, but the Jews never treated themselves badly for breakfast.
 "Talmud" also stipulated a meal timetable for people of different classes: the swordsman had breakfast in the first hour, and the robber was in the first hour.
 Two hours, rich people in the third hour, workers in the fourth hour, and ordinary people in the fifth hour.